Amanda Eliasch: Career

 Her photographs have appeared in Made by Indians (2007), a book on Indian contemporary art curated by Fabrice Bouret, and Made by Brazilians (2014), a book on Brazilian contemporary art curated by Fabrice Bouret.

+She has also published poetry.
 In 2008, Chipmunka Publishing published her book of poetry, Cloak & Dagger Butterfly.
 Based on the book and a letter she wrote to her father, a theatrical production was produced by Eliasch As I like it at London's Chelsea Theatre in July 2011; later that year it was transferred to the Macha Theatre in Los Angeles.

 In 2010 she published Sins of a Butterfly, a poetry collection.